Hair transplantation: Applications

 If donor hair numbers from the back of the head are insufficient, it is possible to perform body hair transplantation (BHT) on appropriate candidates who have available donor hair on the chest, back, shoulders, torso and/or legs.
 Body hair transplant surgery can only be performed by the FUE harvesting method and, so, requires the skills of an experienced FUE surgeon.
 However, there are several factors for a potential BHT candidate to consider prior to surgery.
 These include understanding the natural difference in textural characteristics between body hair and scalp hair, growth rates, and having realistic expectations about the results of BHT surgery.

 Cost

 The cost of hair transplantation depends on the individual hair loss and consequently on the number of necessary grafts.
 The average price per graft ranges between US$1.07 in Turkey up to US$7.00 in Canada.
 Some clinics also offer all-inclusive packages.

-In the Uk the cost can be between £4000-£8000 depending on location and area of implant.
+In the UK the cost can be between £1,000–£30,000 depending on location and area of implant.

 Side effects

 Hair thinning, known as "shock loss", is a common side effect that is usually temporary.
 Bald patches are also common, as fifty to a hundred hairs can be lost each day.
-Post-operative hiccups have also been seen in around 4% of transplant patients.